siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Rotation and Opposition.md

 The relation term depends on relative orientation.

-The relative orientation can be summarized by one degree-of-opposition symbol:
+For oriented quantities, the relative orientation can be summarized by one degree-of-opposition symbol:

 $$
 d=\cos\phi,\qquad \phi=\alpha-\beta.